openbmc/openbmc/poky/documentation/ref-manual/variables.rst

          strictly necessary it is recommended to avoid confusion.

-      In addition to providing recipes under alternate names, the ``PROVIDES`` mechanism is also used to implement virtual targets.
+      In addition to providing recipes under alternate names, the :term:`PROVIDES` mechanism is also used to implement virtual targets.
 A virtual target is a name that corresponds to some particular functionality (e.g. a Linux kernel).
-Recipes that provide the functionality in question list the virtual target in ``PROVIDES``.
+Recipes that provide the functionality in question list the virtual target in :term:`PROVIDES`.
-      Recipes that depend on the functionality in question can include the virtual target in ``DEPENDS`` to leave the choice of provider open.
+      Recipes that depend on the functionality in question can include the virtual target in :term:`DEPENDS` to leave the choice of provider open.

       Conventionally, virtual targets have names on the form "virtual/function" (e.g. "virtual/kernel").
 The slash is simply part